 Fatty liver typically has no associated symptoms.
 You may experience fatigue or vague abdominal discomfort.
-Your liver may become slightly enlarged, and your doctor can detect this during a physical exam.
+Your liver may become slightly enlarged, which your doctor can detect during a physical exam.

 The most common cause of fatty liver is alcoholism and heavy drinking.
-In many cases, doctors don’t know what causes fatty liver in people who are not alcoholics.
+In many cases, doctors don’t know what causes fatty liver in people who don’t drink much alcohol.

 Fatty liver develops when the body creates too much fat or cannot metabolize fat fast enough.
 The excess fat is stored in liver cells where it accumulates to form fatty liver disease.
-Eating a high-fat diet may not directly result in fatty liver.
+Eating a high-fat, high-sugar diet may not directly result in fatty liver, but it can contribute to it.

 Besides alcoholism, other common causes of fatty liver include:

-Nonalcoholic fatty liver (NAFL) develops when the liver has difficulty breaking down fats, which causes a buildup in the liver tissue.
+Nonalcoholic fatty liver disease (NAFLD) develops when the liver has difficulty breaking down fats, which causes a buildup in the liver tissue.
 The cause is not related to alcohol.
 NAFL is diagnosed when more than 10 percent of the liver is fat.

-When the fat builds up enough, it will cause the liver to swell.
+When enough fat builds up, it will cause the liver to swell.
 If the original cause is not from alcohol, it’s called nonalcoholic steatohepatitis (NASH).
 This disease can impair liver function.

 Symptoms can be seen with this disease.
 These include:

-If left untreated, NASH can progress to permanent scarring of the liver and eventual liver failure.
+If left untreated, steatohepatitis can progress to permanent scarring of the liver and eventual liver failure.

-Acute fatty liver is a rare complication of pregnancy that can be life-threatening.
+Acute fatty liver is a rare, and potentially life-threatening, complication of pregnancy.

 Symptoms begin in the third trimester.
 These include: